 The historic Good Shepherd Church on the shores of Lake Tekapo

 Today, you'll pick up your rental car and drive toward Lake Tekapo, a turquoise lake in Mackenzie Country.
-The route takes you through the pastoral Canterbury Plains—consider taking a break in Geraldine, a small town by the woods with plenty of cafés, shops, and restaurants.
+The roughly three-hour route takes you through the pastoral Canterbury Plains—consider taking a break in Geraldine, a small town by the woods with plenty of cafés, shops, and restaurants.
 Continuing on, you'll pass gorgeous scenery like the aptly-named Beautiful Valley.
 The last part of the drive ascends Burkes Pass, bringing you into Mackenzie Country's basin and the picturesque town of Lake Tekapo.

 The Lonely tree of Lake Wanaka, South Island, New Zealand, at the morning light and the snow clad Buchanan Peaks at the Backdrop

-The Wānaka Willow in Lake Wānaka
+Snap a photo of the famous Wānaka Willow in Lake Wānaka

-It's time to leave Lake Tekapo behind and drive to Wānaka, a resort town to the south.
+It's time to leave Lake Tekapo behind and drive about 2.5 hours south to Wānaka.
 Within just 30 minutes, you'll reach Lake Pukaki, with clear views of Aoraki / Mount Cook National Park.
-Consider stopping in the park for a hike to the 10-mile-long (15 km) Tasman Glacier.
+Consider stopping in the park for a hike to the 10-mile-long (15 km) Haupapa / Tasman Glacier.
 Other solid rest stop options include Twizel, the largest town in the Mackenzie District and a location for many "The Lord of the Rings" scenes, and Bendigo, an old gold mining town with several preserved mineshafts and other buildings.

 Plan your trip to New Zealand